Mikepn02/QRCodeGeneratorApp/readme.md

 This project is licensed under the MIT License.

 Feel free to customize this README according to your project's specifics.
 Include details about installation, usage, features, and any other information you think would be helpful to users and potential contributors.

-Just like in the previous example, replace `/path/to/your/qrcode.png` with the actual path to your project logo or image.
-Adjust the instructions, build steps, and other information based on your Java project's setup and requirements.